-What Is A Stomach Ache?
+What Causes A Stomach Ache?

 Children often complain of a stomach ache, or “my tummy hurts”.
 Perhaps your stomach or belly just feels sore, or you have very little appetite.
 A stomach ache, or an upset tummy can be due to so many reasons, that it can take a bit of detective work to figure out what might actually be happening.